Oaxaca City Guide: Travel Tips And The Best Spots

-Oaxaca City is a place that is climbing the list of top Mexican destinations to visit for foreigners and locals alike, seriously, every time there is a holiday break in Mexico I see half of my friends on Instagram fleeing to the quaint colorful streets of Oaxaca city, and now I get why.
+Seriously, every time there is a holiday break in Mexico, I see half of my friends on Instagram fleeing to the quaint, colorful streets of Oaxaca City, and now I get why.

 Is Oaxaca worth visiting?